Rt. Angle by Years

 Conrad Black, the newspaperman who went to jail, stated the Canadian point of view, which is perhaps extreme.
 Black's view was "the Americans" first got the British to help them throw out the French, and then twenty years later got the French to help them throw out the British.
 These two statements are undoubtedly true if abbreviated.
 Added to them was the plain history that Washington had personally started the French and Indian War.
 One has to wonder what was in his mind when the French aristocrat LaFayette came to join him.
 And later on, what he thought of Thomas Jefferson's love affair with the French Revolution.
 Or what he thought of the antics of the French ambassador "Citizen Genet".

 Washington didn't like the Indians, and he put down the radicals of the Whiskey Rebellion with extreme prejudice.
-Is it so hard to perceive the barons of Runneymede acting any differently?
+Is it so hard to perceive the barons of Runnymede acting any differently?

-The Right Angle Club, now luxuriating in its new quarters in the Pyramid Club, was recently visited by Professor Kenneth Burdett of University of Pennsylvania and Cornell.
-A charming fellow with a Scottish burr in his accent (he mentioned he had been born in England), he elected to tell us of a new revolution in economics which has slipped by us unnoticed, without textbooks devoted to it, or Nobel Prizes awarded.
-That is, many of the concepts central to macroeconomics are really net values, or ratios between two more basic facts.
-The concept of unemployment was offered as a handy example.
+The Right Angle Club, now in new quarters in the Pyramid Club, was recently visited by Professor Kenneth Burdett of the Universities of Pennsylvania and Cornell.
+A charming fellow with a Scottish burr (he mentioned being born in England), the professor told of a new twist to economics, which mostly employs familiar data in unfamiliar ways.
+Many concepts central to macroeconomics actually become less informative as net values or ratios of other expressions, losing useful information in the name of abbreviated elegance.
+"Unemployment" was offered as a handy illustration.

-We tend to think of 230,000 new jobs this month as a hard fact, but it is actually a ratio of several million people getting new jobs, and several million losing jobs, not to mention a number who simply decide to leave the workforce and retire.
-We all sort of knew it was a ratio, but most of us had no idea it was the net flow of many-times larger numbers.
-It is because of the difference in the size of the flows, which are much greater in size than the small net unemployment figure, that this is a revolution rather than a humdrum ratio.
-We've been accustomed to the much smaller ratio than to the many-times larger flow numbers.
-What happens is vastly larger numbers of people lose their jobs during a depression, but millions more people re-enter the workforce, too, probably at a lower wage level.
+We tend to think of 230,000 new jobs this month as a hard fact, whereas employment might be more precisely described as a set of several million people switching jobs each month, offsetting several million others who gain new jobs, along with almost as many who simply decide to leave the workforce and retire.
+We always sort of knew unemployment was a combination of gainers and losers, but few of us recognized that net turnover affected far larger volumes of people going opposite ways at slightly different rates.
+The reasons underlying a large flux, in other words, may be much more important than small net overall fluctuations.
+Or, far larger population upheavals may produce deceptively similar net results.
+We've been accustomed to judging smaller final ratios than to many-times larger underlying flows, or at least implying undue importance to a small subset of change.
+What usually happens is vastly larger numbers of people lose their jobs during a depression, but almost as many millions more re-enter the workforce, too, but at a lower wage level.

-Curiously, a new book by Mark Rank of Washington University, and Thomas A. Hirschl of Cornell (!), called Chasing the American Dream: Understanding What Shapes our Fortunes has just appeared, saying the same thing.
-Their approach is to develop a figure for the risk of being unemployed for a year in the next 5, 10, or 15, and at the moment the answer for unmarried white persons sometime during the next fifteen years in the future is 32 percent.
-That seems to be a much more scary projection than to set the present aggregate total unemployment at 4.6%.
-We'll have to wait 15 years to see if that prediction really is accurate, or if it has the dire consequences we immediately assign to it.
+Curiously, a new book by Mark Rank of Washington University, and Thomas A. Hirschl of Cornell (!) called Chasing the American Dream: Understanding What Shapes our Fortunes has just appeared, saying much the same thing.
+Their approach is to develop a figure for the risk of being unemployed for a year in the next 5, 10, or 15; at the moment the answer for unmarried white persons sometime during the next fifteen years in the future, is 32 percent.
+That seems to be a much more scary projection than setting the present aggregate total unemployment at 4.6%.
+We'll have to wait 15 years to see which prediction really is more descriptive, or if it has the same consequences we immediately assign to it.
 But it would appear many assumptions are about to be set on their head, and the quality of our projections is about to shift dramatically.
 For example, Chairman Bernanke of the Federal Reserve placed great stock on wage inflation being "core" inflation, but these calculations suggest much more can be made of the data than that.
-Since somehow it is calculated the present recession has eight more years to run, because current oversupply will require eight more years to run down, data recalculated in this new way may give different answers.
-It would then be useful to see which is the better approach to economic prediction.
+Since somehow it is suggested the present recession has eight more years to run, current oversupply may require eight more years to run down; old data restated in this new way may have different implications for policy.

 So it's simple to get started, although any obvious modifications like periodic payroll deductions, are between you and your vendor.